The main thing to remember when editing content, is

 The commit process is useful because you can edit

-multiple web pages (even on different days) under a single version tag,
+multiple web pages (over a period of days) under a single version tag,

 and publish them all at once with a single commit.